Corey Dickerson Player Props: Nationals vs. Giants

-On Saturday, Corey Dickerson (.226 slugging percentage in past 10 games, with zero homers) and the Washington Nationals play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 7:05 PM ET.
+On Sunday, Corey Dickerson (.281 slugging percentage in past 10 games, with no homers) and the Washington Nationals face the San Francisco Giants, whose starting pitcher will be Scott Alexander.
+First pitch is at 1:35 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Cubs.
+He had two hits (going 2-for-4 with an RBI) in his last appearance against the Giants.

 Corey Dickerson Game Info & Props vs. the Giants